Options

 Install your wheel for testing using extras_require

 List of extras_require options that should be included when installing the wheel prior to running the tests.
-This can be used to avoid having to redefine test dependencies in CIBW_TEST_REQUIRES if they are already defined in pyproject.toml, setup.cfg or setup.py.
+This can be used to avoid having to redefine test dependencies in test-requires if they are already defined in pyproject.toml, setup.cfg or setup.py.

 Platform-specific environment variables are also available:

-CIBW_TEST_EXTRAS_MACOS | CIBW_TEST_EXTRAS_WINDOWS | CIBW_TEST_EXTRAS_LINUX | CIBW_TEST_EXTRAS_PYODIDE
+CIBW_TEST_EXTRAS_MACOS | CIBW_TEST_EXTRAS_WINDOWS | CIBW_TEST_EXTRAS_LINUX | CIBW_TEST_EXTRAS_IOS | CIBW_TEST_EXTRAS_PYODIDE

 Examples